rpvos/passive_buzzer_controller/README.md

 #### WiFi Password

 This is the place to set the password of the network acces point.
-The passsword must be longer then 8 characters.
+The passsword must be longer then 8 characters or can be left blank to make it an open acces point.

 **Default: "password"**